Yanks blow 6-run lead, lose 12-11 to big league-worst Tigers

 TRAINER’S ROOM

 Yankees: LHP Jordan Montgomery (Tommy John surgery) and RHP Dellin Betances (lat strain) both pitched for Double-A Trenton.
 Montgomery started and allowed two runs and two hits in three innings.
-Betances allowed one hit in a scoreless inning, striking out two. … RHP Tommy Kahnle has right wrist tendinitis and did not pitch.
+Betances allowed one hit in a scoreless inning, striking out two. … RHP Tommy Kahnle has right wrist tendinitis and did not pitch, but Yankees manager Aaron Boone said he likely will be available on Wednesday.

 Tigers: Castro didn’t start because of a bruised forearm sustained when he was hit by a pitch on Saturday.